clj-python/libpython-clj/docs/new-to-clojure.md

 produced but [simple made easy](https://www.infoq.com/presentations/Simple-Made-Easy/) is one I found very compelling.
 If you enjoy that video, don't stop there; Rich has many interesting, profound, and sometimes provocative things to add to the conversation.
-For his reasoning behind clojure, please check out his [rationale](https://clojure.org/about/rationale).
+For more about his reasoning behind Clojure, please check out his [rationale](https://clojure.org/about/rationale).